pydykit/pydykit/docs/examples/pendulum_3d.md

 The `simulator`-section
 defines the solution procedure, aka. simulator, to be used.
-The simulator uses a specific Newton method implementation with specified numerical settings internally.
+The simulator uses a specific, self-implemented Newton method with a prescribed accuracy for the norm of the residual `newton_epsilon` and a maximum number of iterations per time step before `pydykit` terminates the simulation.

 ### Time Stepper